ncagle/DNS-over-HTTPS/State-of-curl-CI.md

 Visibility issues:

-* Appveyor and Zuul both appear as a single CI job on GitHub, while still having many sub-job.
+* Appveyor and Zuul both appear as a single CI job on GitHub, while still having many sub-jobs.
 A single :x: in the list, can then mean one to 25 failures.
 Flaky, or not flaky.

 # Proposals